kumbulanit/t-sql/tech company/untitled/Module 9 - Grouping and Aggregating Data/Lesson2_Using_the_GROUP_BY_Clause_Advanced.md

         THEN '🎯 GOOD MONTH - Solid volume and delivery' WHEN COUNT(p.ProjectID) >= 1
-        THEN '📊 STANDARD MONTH - Regular business activity' ELSE '❌ NO ACTIVITY - Department had no projects this month' END AS MonthlyPerformanceAssessment
+        THEN '📊 STANDARD MONTH - Regular business activity' ELSE '❌ NO ACTIVITY - d.DepartmentName had no projects this month' END AS MonthlyPerformanceAssessment

 FROM Departments d